 Calculation of heating radiators

-The number of sections \u003d the area of \u200b\u200bthe room * 100 W / heat transfer of the section of the selected radiator (taken from the documentation coming complete with the radiator).
+The number of sections \u003d the size of the room * 100 W / heat transfer section of the selected radiator (taken from the documentation that comes with the radiator).

-For example, for heating a room with a width of 3 m and a length of 5 m with a bimetal radiator, the average power of the section of which is 200 W, it will require: the number of sections \u003d 15*100/200 \u003d 7.5.
-Since the result was in the form of a fractional number, it must be rounded to the whole towards the increase, i.e. for heating a room with an area of \u200b\u200b15 m² 8 sections will be required that are divided into 2 radiators.
+For example, for heating the room with a width of 3 m and a length of 5 m bimetallic radiator, the average power of the section of which is 200 W, it will be necessary: \u200b\u200bthe number of sections \u003d 15 * 100/200 \u003d 7.5.
+Since the result turned out in the form of a fractional number, it must be rounded up to the integer in the direction of increasing, i.e. For heating room with an area of \u200b\u200b15 m² 8 sections are required that are broken by 2 radiator.

 Calculation by volume

-The number of sections \u003d volume of the room (area * height) * 41 W (or 34 W) / power of the radiator section.
+Number of sections \u003d room volume (area * height) * 41 W (or 34 W) / power of the radiator section.

-For example, the volume of a room located in Old Khrushchev is 37.5 m³ (3*5*2.5).
-As an acquisition, a cast -iron battery with the heat transfer of a section of 100 watts is considered.
-Based on their data, the number of sections \u003d 37.5*41/100 \u003d 15.375.
-Prounded the result, the desired value is obtained in 16 sections.
+For example, the volume of the room located in the old Khrushchev is 37.5 m³ (3 * 5 * 2.5).
+As an acquisition, a cast-iron battery with a 100 W section heat transfer is considered.
+Based on their data, the number of sections \u003d 37.5 * 41/100 \u003d 15.375.
+Rounding the result, the desired value in 16 sections is obtained.

 Using corrective coefficients

-The required capacity of the radiator \u003d the area of \u200b\u200bthe room * 100 W (heat rate for 1 m²) * KTEP * KTEM * KTEM * KENTIP * KTIP * KVVS / power of the radiator section, where:
+Required radiator power \u003d room area * 100 W (heat rate for 1 m²) * KEP * KTP * CPL * KTE * KSTEN * KTIP * CRS / Power of the radiator section, where:

-• CO - type of glazing (regular windows - 1.27; double glass package - 1.0; triple glass package - 0.85);
+• KO - type of glazing (ordinary windows - 1.27; double double-glazed windows - 1.0; triple glass - 0.85);

-• KPL-the ratio of the area of \u200b\u200bwindow openings to the floor of the room (10%-0.8; 20%-0.9; 30%-1.0; 40%-1.1; 50%-1.2);
+• CLV - the ratio of the area of \u200b\u200bwindow openings to the floor of the room (10% -0.8; 20% -0.9; 30% -1.0; 40% -1.1; 50% -1.2);

-• Kem-the minimum air temperature outside the window in the coldest time (-10 ° C-0.7; -15 ° C-0.9; -20 ° C-1,1; -25 ° C-1,3; -35 ° C-1.5);
+• Kym is the minimum air temperature outside the window at the coldest time (-10 ° C-0.7; -15 ° C-0.9; -20 ° C-1,1; -25 ° C-1,3; -35 ° C-1,5);

-• Kenn-the number of external walls (1-1.1; 2-1.2; 3-1.3; 4-1.4);
+• KSTEN - the number of outer walls (1-1.1; 2-1.2; 3-1.3; 4-1.4);

-• KVVS -ceiling height (up to 2.5 m -1,0; from 2.5 m to 3 m -1.05; from 3 m to 3.5 m -1.1; from 3.5 m to 4 m - 1.15;
+• Cles - ceilings height (up to 2.5 m-1.0; from 2.5 m to 3 m - 1.05; from 3 m to 3.5 m -1.1; from 3.5 m to 4 m - 1.15; from 4.5 m and above - 1.2).

 steel panel_500x450

-For example, the area of \u200b\u200bthe room located on the 3rd floor in a 5-story panel house is 15 m² at a room height of 2.5 m.
-External insulation is made using cheap heat-insulating materials.
-The room has one window with a triple double -glazed window and, accordingly, one outer wall.
-The ratio of the floor with a window opening is about 10%.
-In winter, the temperature drops to -35 ° C. Radiator power - 200 watts.
+For example, a room area located on the 3rd floor in a 5-storey panel house is 15 m² with a room height of 2.5 m.
+The outer insulation is made using cheap thermal insulation materials.
+The room has one window with a triple double glazing and, accordingly, one outer wall.
+The ratio of floor with window opening is about 10%.
+In winter, the temperature drops to -35 ° C. Radiator power - 200 W.

 Comments are closed.

-/ Register to leave comments
+/ Register To post comments